Asura (Buddhism)

-An asura (Sanskrit: असुर, Pali: Asura) in Buddhism is a demigod or titan of the Kāmadhātu.
-They are described as having three heads with three faces each and either four or six arms.
+An asura (Sanskrit and Pali: असुर) in Buddhism is a demigod or titan of the Kāmadhātu.
+They are said to live more pleasurable lives than humans, but are also in thrall to qualities such as wrath, pride, envy, and insincerity.

 Origins and etymology

-The Buddhist asuras have a few distinctive myths than the asuras of Hinduism, which are only found in Buddhist texts.
+The Buddhist asuras have a few myths distinctive from the asuras of Hinduism, which are only found in Buddhist texts.
+They are thought to originate from the earlier Hindu origin asuras.

 In its Buddhist context, the word is sometimes translated "titan", "demigod", or "antigod".

 Buddhaghosa explains that their name derives from the myth of their defeat at the hands of the god Śakra.
-According to the story, the asura were dispossessed of their state in Trāyastriṃśa because they became drunk and were thrown down Mount Sumeru.
+According to the story, the asuras were dispossessed of their state in Trāyastriṃśa because they became drunk and were thrown down Mount Sumeru.
 After this incident, they vowed never to drink sura again.

 Character

 While all the gods of the Kāmadhātu are subject to passions to some degree, the asuras above all are addicted to them, especially wrath, pride, envy, insincerity, falseness, boasting, and bellicosity.

 The Great Calm-Observation by Zhiyi says:

 Always desiring to be superior to others, having no patience for inferiors and belittling strangers; like a hawk, flying high above and looking down on others, and yet outwardly displaying justice, worship, wisdom, and faith — this is raising up the lowest order of good and walking the way of the Asuras.

 The asuras are said to experience a much more pleasurable life than humans, but they are plagued by envy for the devas, whom they can see just as animals perceive humans.
 The asuras of some inferior realms however, are malevolent (such as the corruptor Mara) and can be referred to as demons.
 They are alternatively called rakshasas.
+They are described as having three heads with three faces each and either four or six arms.

 They are sometimes referred to as pūrvadeva (Pāli: pubbadeva), meaning "ancient gods."